facundoq/facundoq.github.io/unlp/lsa16/index.md

 ## Citing

-If you use the dataset, we kindly ask you to cite [Handshape recognition for Argentinian Sign Language using ProbSom](http://sedici.unlp.edu.ar/bitstream/handle/10915/52376/Documento_completo.pdf-PDFA.pdf?sequence=1):
+If you use the dataset in your research, we kindly ask you to cite the article [Handshape recognition for Argentinian Sign Language using ProbSom](http://sedici.unlp.edu.ar/bitstream/handle/10915/52376/Documento_completo.pdf-PDFA.pdf?sequence=1):

 ```
 @Article{Ronchetti2016,